 What is an Internship?

-An internship is a training position that gives students hands-on experience in a workplace environment relevant to their current academic studies and future career interests.
+An internship provides students hands-on experience in a workplace environment relevant to their current academic studies and future career interests.

 ANU has intern partnership arrangements with national and international organisations, companies, government agencies, non-profit and other workplaces that will provide students a first-hand look at what a career in a particular area might be like.

 Not for-credit internships are undertaken by students outside of their degree program.
 Employers recruit students directly for Internship roles and programs throughout the year.
 Opportunities are generally open for students in their penultimate (second last year) of study.
 Most internships in Australia are offered over the Summer (Nov-Feb) study break.
 Internship timeframes in other countries will generally follow the academic calendar of universities in that particular country.
 Not-for-credit internships are commonly advertised on the CECS Student Opportunities webpage, ANU CareerHub, GradConnection, GradAustralia and through company websites and LinkedIn.

 The difference between work experience and an internship

 Work experience is a mandatory requirement for Engineering and Software Engineering students as part of your degree but does not count for any credit.
 Work experience is organised by YOU!

 For-credit internship, courses ENGN3200/ENGN6200 and COMP3820/COMP8830 are offered by CECS through an application process and are optional, assessed and count for 6-24 units of credit.

 Work experience will usually involve minor projects and support roles under high supervision in industry.
 Internships usually involve larger meaningful projects under broad supervision in industry.

 Preparing early is very important.
 Use the following timeline to prepare appropriately and ensure your best chance of success.